 )

-The MERGE pattern is crucial here—it creates the node if it doesn’t exist, or matches the existing one if it does.
-This handles the out-of-order nature of the firehose gracefully.
-Someone might like a post before I’ve seen the post itself; the MERGE ensures I create placeholder nodes that get enriched later.
+MERGE is crucial here: it creates the node if it does not exist, or matches the existing one if it does.
+That handles the out-of-order nature of the firehose.
+Someone might like a post before I have seen the post itself; MERGE creates placeholder nodes that can be enriched later.

 For resilience, failed queries go into a retry queue processed every 5 seconds: